|My Favourite Planet > English > People > |

-Torso of a statue of Hermes carrying the
+A marble torso of a statue of Hermes carrying the

+infant Dionysus.
 From the Pergamon Asclepieion.

 Bergama Archaeological Museum.

 A marble herm of Hermes as a base for a statue of Hermes carrying the infant Dionysus.

-Roman period copy, perhaps of a statue group by Kephisodotos the Elder
+Roman period copy, perhaps of a statue group by Kephisodotos the Elder (flourished

 Museum of the Ancient Agora, Athens.
 Inv.
 No. S 33.

 See more photos and information about herms on Pergamon gallery 2, page 15.

 Late Hellenistic relief on a marble puteal (well-head; Greek, περιστόμιον, peristomion)

-showing Hermes carrying the infant Dionysus, followed by a dancing maenad playing
+showing Hermes carrying the infant Dionysus, followed by a dancing Maenad playing

-a tympanon and a satyr playing a double flute (aulos).
+a tympanon and a Satyr playing a double flute (aulos).
 In front of Hermes a seated

-nymph waits to receive the infant, and holds out a cloth to cover him.
+Nymph waits to receive the infant, and holds out a cloth to cover him.